Irrelon/ige/readme.md

 If you have any comments, questions, requests, concerns etc please don't hesitate to discuss them on the GitHub issue tracker for this project: https://github.com/coolbloke1324/ige/issues

+You can also get live support from the developer via Skype: coolbloke1324

 (C)opyright 2012 Irrelon Software Limited